-This paper has provided a brief overview of KM technologies that can be deployed by the different KM processes.
-It has been made clear that technology plays a vital role by KM, however, it should be emphasized that a successful KM implementation should be focused not only on technology, but also, and even on first place, on human and organizational issues.
+This paper has provided a brief overview of KM technologies that can be deployed in all KM processes.
+It has been made clear that technology plays a vital role by KM, however, it should be emphasized that a successful KM implementation should be focused not only on technology, but on first place, on human and organizational issues.
+It should be well understood that KM tools are not a 'panacea', they are tools which help and support the knowledge processes in the organizations and all related activities of the managers and employees.
 KM requires a company wide strategy which comprises policy, implementation, monitoring and evaluation.
 Such a policy should ensure that knowledge is available when and where needed and can be acquired from external as well internal sources.
 Establishing a successful KM strategy requires overcoming a number of challenges.
-Cultural issues impact on whether or how knowledge may be shared.
-The successful implementation of the KM in the organization depends also on the organizational processes and structures, business perspectives and organizational behavior issues.
+The successful implementation of KM in the organization depends also on the organizational processes and structures, business perspectives and organizational behavior issues.
 At the same time, the KM system should respond to the specific needs of the organization.
+Copyright ©2006 Sofia University